stat545ubc-2024/Eric-Xiang-2024/Mini_data-Analysis2-Deliverable-FINAL_files/Mini_data-Analysis2-Deliverable-FINAL.md

 To answer my second question, I will select compactness_mean,radius_mean from the cancer_modified table.
 I will drop any NA data in the data set.
-The variable name “compactness_mean” and “radius_mean” are qiute long, For convenience, I will shorten them to “compactnessM” and “radiusM” respectively.
-I also calculated the mean of compactness (mean_compact\_ and radius (mean_radius) for comparison between each observation and the mean.
+The variable name “compactness_mean” and “radius_mean” are quite long, For convenience, I will shorten them to “compactnessM” and “radiusM” respectively.
+I also calculated the mean of compactness (mean_compact and radius (mean_radius) for comparison between each observation and the mean.